viswalegend27/RepUp-Free-Fitness-Tracker/README.md

 This command will concurrently run the backend server and frontend React app.
 Open your browser and navigate to `http://localhost:3000` to access the app.

-For a live demo, [click here to visit the deployed app!](https://fittrack-mlvj.onrender.com)

 ### Screenshots